aphyr/distsys-class/README.markdown

     - Don't use the primary DB
 - When things go wrong, you can *tune* the system's behavior
   - When coordination service is down, fail *safe*!

+### Chaos engineering

+- Breaking things in production
+  - Forces engineers to handle failure appropriately *now*, not in response to an incident later
+  - Identifies unexpected dependencies in the critical path
+    - "When the new stats service goes down, it takes the API with it.
+Are you *sure* that's necessary?"
+  - Requires good instrumentation and alerting, so you can measure impact of events
+  - Limited blast radius
+    - Don't nuke an entire datacenter every five minutes
+      - But *do* try it once a quarter
+    - Don't break *too* many nodes in a replication group
+    - Break only a small fraction of requests/users at a time

 ### Oh no, queues